 Remote buying decisions

 In many cases, it’s not solely students who will be involved in the buying decision.
 360s can provide enough information for students and their parents to differentiate between accommodation options and make a decision remotely – this is especially important for overseas students and their families.

 Good 360s will illustrate the accommodation, but with clever use of extra content they can also reassure parents and students alike that this is the right choice for them.
 If a provider is offering unparalleled security features for example, these can be highlighted within a 360 tour.
 Video can be embedded within the 360, so it can bring together and harmonise other existing content to portray a full picture of the accommodation and experiences students can expect.

-Superb 360 photography can be a valuable marketing tool; but only when the photography is of a good enough standard, and there’s enough information to engage with prospects.
+Superb 360 photography can be a valuable tool for marketing student accommodation; but only when the photography is of a good enough standard, and there’s enough information to engage with prospects.
 These are the boxes 360s need to tick:

 - Contains the optimum amount of well-presented and relevant content to engage with viewers and take them on the journey of what makes this accommodation their best choice.